 150 grams All Purpose Flour, 1 tbsp Strawberry Jello, Zest of half a Lemon

-Add 1 tbsp lemon juice and continue to mix until the dough clumps together on your mixer attachment.
+Add 1 tbsp Lemon Juice and continue to mix until the dough clumps together on your mixer attachment.
 The dough is ready once it comes away cleanly from the sides of the mixing bowl.

 1 tbsp Lemon Juice